Arkmeds-Development/node-red-contrib-firebase-messaging/README.md

+# Arkmeds changes
-# Import into nodered by going on "Gerenciar Paleta" and pressing the import .tgz button.
+Import into nodered by going on "Gerenciar Paleta" and pressing the import .tgz button.
 We are using version 0.5.2 with changes to the payload used in **firebaseOutNode.js**

 # Communicate with Google Firebase real-time database